morevnaproject-org/papagayo-ng/readme.txt

 papagayo.py - the main program file
-phonemes.py - a list if phonemes used by Papagayo (by default, the Preston Blair phoneme set) LipsyncDoc.py - the document structure, including voices, phoneme breakdown, etc. spanish_breakdown.py - code to break down words using Spanish pronunciation rules LipsyncFrame.py - the main Papagayo window WaveformView.py - the waveform view in the main window MouthView.py - the mouth view in the main window PronunciationDialog.py - a dialog to provide manual phoneme breakdown AboutBox.py - about box
+phonemes.py - a list if phonemes used by Papagayo (by default, the Preston Blair phoneme set) LipsyncDoc.py - the document structure, including voices, phoneme breakdown, etc. breakdowns/*.py - code to break down words using language specific pronunciations LipsyncFrame.py - the main Papagayo window WaveformView.py - the waveform view in the main window MouthView.py - the mouth view in the main window PronunciationDialog.py - a dialog to provide manual phoneme breakdown AboutBox.py - about box

-_lm.dll - a library written in C++ that provides audio support lm.py - Python interface to the about library, generated automatically

 lipsync.wxg - a wxGlade file defining the user interface layout for Papagayo

-mouths/ - a folder containing the mouth pictures rsrc/ - various resources for Papagayo, including button pictures and dictionary files

-papagayo.ico - Windows icons
-papagayo.icns - MacOS X icons
+rsrc/ - various resources for Papagayo, including button pictures, mouths, and language configuraion/data rsrc/mouths/ - a folder containing the mouth pictures rsrc/languages/ - a folder containing the configuration and data for different languages papagayo.ico - Windows icons papagayo.icns - MacOS X icons